 Using spoon and mesh strain – push down squeezing out as much water as possible.
 You do not need to be doing any more than few push downs.
 From about two to three minutes of draining – the final weight from 220 grams of reconstituted size should be reduced to anywhere between 180 to 200 grams.

-Method #1 Milk & Yoghurt
+Marinate method #1 Milk & Yoghurt

 Pour in just enough milk (full cream please) about 60-80ML amount.
 Add in a teaspoon full of yoghurt.
 Mix in your spice seasoning (my one year old – bulk bought Kakulas’ lemon peppers seasoning works wonders).
 Why milk and yoghurt?
 I am somewhat inspired by various post/s drenching chicken livers in milk.
 I have no idea whether this alter the nutritional macros.
 But at least it helps quell that lingering, “processed” taste.